csi-greifflab/Absolut/README.md

 The method and analyses of antibody-antigen bindings are explained in:
 - Robert and Akbar et al. 2021, 'A billion synthetic 3D-antibody-antigen complexes enable unconstrained machine-learning formalized investigation of antibody specificity prediction', BioRXiV [link](https://www.biorxiv.org/content/10.1101/2021.07.06.451258v2)
-- Robert et al 2020, 'Ymir: A 3D structural affinity model for multi-epitope vaccine simulations', BioRXiV [link](https://www.biorxiv.org/content/10.1101/766535v1)
+- Robert et al 2020, 'Ymir: A 3D structural affinity model for multi-epitope vaccine simulations', iScience [link](https://www.sciencedirect.com/science/article/pii/S2589004221009470)

-It has been used to benchmark antibody generative ML models in: Akbar and Robert et al 2021, 'In silico proof of principle of machine learning-based antibody design at unconstrained scale' [link](https://www.biorxiv.org/content/10.1101/2021.07.08.451480v1)
+It has been used to benchmark antibody generative ML models in: Akbar and Robert et al 2021 mAbs, 'In silico proof of principle of machine learning-based antibody design at unconstrained scale' [link](https://www.tandfonline.com/doi/full/10.1080/19420862.2022.2031482)

 ## Download / clone